 Medical staff proceedings

-Represents medical staffs in confidential matters involving hospital privileges and required reporting.
+Represents medical staff in confidential matters involving hospital privileges and required reporting.
 (Ongoing)

 McCarty v.
 Bybee Foods